 Other than that, nothing has changed as far as Brotli support on CDNs from when this article was written.

-Inian Parameshwaran over 7 years ago
+Inian Parameshwaran about 8 years ago

 Inian Parameshwaran